openactive/developer-microsite/README.md

 Install Python 3.
 It will need to be 3.6 if it's to be deployed to AWS.
 Best distribution for good collection of tools is Anaconda - https://www.anaconda.com/download/

+If you're using Anaconda, then you can do:

+`conda create -n env python=3.6 anaconda`

+Or with `virtualenv`

 `virtualenv -p python3 env`

+Then activate the virtual environment

 `source activate env`